ise-uiuc/tzer/docs/source/markdown/artifact.md

 Figure 5 and Table 2 can be reproduced under the same batch of experiments.
 There will be **5** sub-experiments for different fuzzers.
 For each experiment, the output is in the report folder.

-Under the report folder, 2 files are relavant:
+Under the report folder, 2 files are relevant:
-1. `cov_by_time.txt`: for each it represents elapsed time (in seconds) and coverage splited by ",";
+1. `cov_by_time.txt`: for each it represents elapsed time (in seconds) and coverage split by ",";
 2. In `valid_seed_new_cov_count.txt`, the number represents the total number of valuable tests (initial seeds not taken into account);

 `````{admonition} **Claim 2.1:** Result of "Tzer" in Fig. 5 and Tab.
 2